Diderot-Language/examples/life/README.md

-## life.diderot Conway's Game of Life
+## life.diderot: Conway's Game of Life

 [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) is not in the target domain of the Diderot DSL, but it is a simple